-This view matches recent results from Poggio et al. \cite{poggio2017theory} and Bartlett et al. \cite{bartlett2021deep} according to which overparametrisation leads to ``benign overfitting'' in which an accurate level of generalisation is achieved despite a near-fit to training data.
-In particular, according to the authors, overparametrisation enables gradient techniques to impose regularization implicitly while leading to accurate predictions despite their overfitting behaviour.
-A behavior of this kind will prefer matrices showing a smaller norm, a result that, according to a number of a scholars, matches the thesis that the generalisation performance depends on the size of the weights rather than on the number of weights \cite{neyshabur2015norm,bartlett2017spectrally,30,shawe1998structural,bartlett2002rademacher}.
-A thesis of this kind will guide our approach as well, even though it will be embedded into a theoretical framework totally different from complexity theory.
-In particular, we wish to unveil the source of generalisation in DNNs by deploying techniques borrowed from Topological Quantum Physics (TQP).
-Our proposal is based on two hypotheses, both grounded on results coming from TQP and, in particular, from Topological Quantum Field Theory (TQFT): a) TQNNs generalise by encoding topological, not just metric, invariants that characterize their training sets; b) DNNs can be represented as the semi-classical limit of a class of TQNNs.
-As we will see, in the TQNN framework, generalisation is achieved as the selection of topological invariants that are captured in the TQP approach by the linking and knotting quantum numbers assigned to graphs and to the 2-complexes of TQNNs.
+This view matches recent results from Poggio et al. \cite{poggio2017theory} and Bartlett et al. \cite{bartlett2021deep} according to which overparametrisation leads to ``benign overfitting'' in which an accurate level of generalisation is achieved despite a near-perfect fit to training data.
+In particular, according to these authors, overparametrisation enables gradient techniques to impose regularisation implicitly while leading to accurate predictions despite their overfitting behaviour.
+Such behavior will prefer matrices showing a smaller norm, and hence a more distributed representation.
+This is a result that matches the thesis that the generalisation performance also depends on the size of the weights \cite{30}.
+Both of these assumptions guide our approach as well, even though they will be embedded into a theoretical framework totally different from classical complexity theory.